nosejs/ivy-rest/README.md

 # How do I add this to my project in angular 5?

-You can download this by npm and running `npm install ngx-restangular`.
-This will install latest version of ngx-restangular (v.2.0.0).
+You can download this by npm and running `npm install ivy-rest`.
+This will install latest version of ivy-rest (v.2.0.0).

 **[Back to top](#table-of-contents)**

 # How do I add this to my project in angular 4?

-You can download this by npm and running `npm install --save ngx-restangular@1.0.13`
+You can download this by npm and running `npm install --save ivy-rest@1.0.13`

 Versions from 1.0.14 to 1.1.4 are deprecated.
 Npm warns you after their installation.
 Those versions would be removed.